 - Days 5/6/7 – Get started on the last part of the exam ‘Needs Met Rating’

-Internet Assessor and Yukon project exam part 1 (theory)
+Yukon project and Internet Assessor (Rater) exam theory part 1

-Note: Do not leave incomplete tasks more than for 1 hour, otherwise they will expire and you will fail the exam automatically.
+Note: do not leave incomplete tasks more than for 1,5 hours, otherwise, they will expire and you will fail the exam automatically.
 If you need to take a break, complete tasks and press “Submit and Stop rating”.

 No tasks are currently available.
 Please try again later.